NiklasGollenstede/nixos-imx/overlays/imx-atf.nix.md

 Firmware for the "secure world" / trust zone of ARM application processors, as forked by NXP for its i.MX processors.

+There is also `pkgs.buildArmTrustedFirmware`, which builds from upstream sources.

 ## Example